 The Company uses judgment in assessing the criteria used to determine the aggregation of operating segments.
 In order to identify the Company's reportable segments, the Company uses the process outlined in IFRS 8, Operating Segments, which includes the identification of the Chief Operating Decision Maker ("CODM"), being the Chief Executive Officer, the identification of operating segments and the aggregation of operating segments.
 The Company's operating segments, before aggregation, have been identified as the Company's six banners: Reitmans, Penningtons, Addition Elle, RW & CO., Thyme Maternity and Hyba.
 Each operating segment is reviewed by the CODM in reviewing their profitability so that the information can be used to ensure adequate resources are allocated to that part of the Company's operations.
+The CODM reviews the profitability of the banner as a whole which includes both the store and online channels.
+This is consistent with the omnichannel strategy adopted by the Company whereby customers can shop seamlessly in retail stores and online.
 The Company has aggregated its operating segments into one reportable segment on the basis of their similar economic characteristics, customers (mainly female) and nature of products (mainly ladies' specialty apparel).
-The similarity in economic characteristics reflects the fact that the Company's operating segments operating segments are subject to similar competitive pressures such as price and product innovation and assortment from existing competitors and new entrants into the marketplace.
+The similarity in economic characteristics reflects the fact that the Company's operating segments operate mainly in the ladies' apparel business, primarily in Canada and are therefore subject to the same economic market pressures.
+The Company's operating segments are subject to similar competitive pressures such as price and product innovation and assortment from existing competitors and new entrants into the marketplace.
 The operating segments also share centralized, common functions such as distribution and information technology.